Alarlar/apiProject-ARTIC/README.md

-# apiProject-ARTIC
-My API project from the Art Institute of Chicago
+My name Dinar Ibragimov and it is my API project from the Art Institute of Chicago.